Where and when is COVID-19 testing available?

 Hillsdale Hospital clinical providers assess each patient and determine clinically-appropriate testing.
 If your provider believes you need to be tested and you have a written order, you can be tested at the Hillsdale Hospital Outpatient Lab.

 Hillsdale Hospital provides regular communications to our clinical providers regarding current CDC guidelines for diagnosis and treatment.
-Essential care providers deliver care in collaboration and with consultation from infectious disease experts including Randy Holland, RN, infection prevention officer, and Dr. John Paul Jones, chair of the hospital’s infection control committee.
+Essential care providers deliver care in collaboration and with consultation from infectious disease experts including Randy Holland, RN, infection prevention officer, and members of the hospital’s infection control committee.

 Not all patients with COVID-19 will require hospitalization.
 For those who do, we have negative pressure rooms at Hillsdale Hospital if needed.
 We have emergency operations plans in place to be executed based on need.
 For patients who are discharged, we will refer to the CDC for the non-hospital quarantine process.